dickyafriady/DickyAfriady/README.md

 ###

-<h4 align="left">I'm Afriady, welcome to my profile 🎶😶‍🌫️.
-Tech enthusiast very curious about how systems work.
-Thanks for visiting let's learn and make something cool!</h4>
+<h4 align="left">hello i'm Ady🚀✨
+tech tinkerer and system explorer — always fueled by curiosity.
+Welcome to my space, where ideas turn into code and experiments become experience.
+Glad you dropped by — let’s learn, build, and break things together. cool!</h4>

 ###